 You can clean your face

 Chris Barnes notes in this Stylelist feature that you can exfoliate your skin with coffee grounds.
 Rub the moist grounds in gently to get rid of dead skin, then rinse.
-These are the beauty innovations that are actually worth the hype.

 You can bake bread